mihirphalke1/basic-python-projects/README.md

 # python-projects
 This collection features a variety of Python projects that I've created while learning from Angela Yu's Python Course to sharpen my programming skills.
-Each project highlights different aspects of Python, from basic to complex concepts!
+Each project highlights different aspects of Python!